open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/01_operator_guide.md

     #    ** UI Provisioning interfaces to manage trusted clients are enabled
     #
     # expect_jwt
-    #  * Defines whether the enabled OAuth 2.0 provider is accesible with OAuth 2.0 Bearer Access Tokens that are JWTs, which were issued by an external Identity & Access management System.
+    #  * Defines whether the enabled OAuth 2.0 provider is accessible with OAuth 2.0 Bearer Access Tokens that are JWTs, which were issued by an external Identity & Access management System.
     #
     # token_introspection
     #  * Defines whether the enabled OAuth 2.0 provider is able to grant access based on opaque bearer tokens through token introspection.